-11. Duplicate claim
+10. Duplicate claim

-A claim will be rejected if the same claim was already submitted to and paid by the Scheme.
+The Scheme will reject a claim if the same claim was already submitted by a member or service provider and paid by the Scheme.

-12. Collecting your chronic medicine within 28 days.
+11. Collect your chronic medicine within 28 days

 Every 28 days, GEMS allows you to pick up your chronic medicine prescription from the pharmacy.
 If you go to the pharmacy too soon to fill your prescription, your claim will be denied because it is too early to collect your chronic medicine.